How to Build a Secure Online Pharmacy or Develop Medicine Delivery App?: 2022 Edition

 Our other useful resources:

-- Build app for caregiver
+- Build a dating app for cancer patients

 Expert 1: Market Analyst, Eliminating the First Burden - Market!

 Question 1: What is the current market trend of the medicine delivery app market?

 Rather than giving you the numbered view of the online pharmacy market, I would prefer to talk about the ground reality.

 In the last few months, I have noticed 2 major trends in the consumer pharmacy Industry.

 Trend 1: Multi-Purpose Pharmacy App or Super Pharmacy App

 The sole purpose of the pharmacy app is to let patients order their prescriptions from the comfort of their homes.
 And this is exactly what we used to think and believe.